Our Local Offer for Children with Special Educational Needs.

 Ongoing observational assessments are made of all the children and are linked to the Development Matters ages and stages of development.
 This in some cases identifies individual needs.

-These observations will be discussed with the SENCO (Special Educational Needs Co-ordinator) Laura Butterfield.
+These observations will be discussed with the SENCO (Special Educational Needs Co-ordinator) Jackie Coulding.
 If your child’s key worker has identified a possible individual need, they will discuss this with you in private, and plan together to support your child’s learning and development.

 Our SENCO will offer support and advice to your child’s key worker and other staff in our setting.
 She will also liaise with other professionals to seek advice and support in identifying individual needs if necessary.
 Support and advice can be sought from the Stockport EYFS Improvement Team with your permission.